 Contact: Paul Feist Office: 916.327.5353

-The California Community Colleges is the largest system of higher education in the nation composed of 72 districts and 113 colleges serving 2.1 million students per year.
-Community colleges supply workforce training, basic skills education and prepare students for transfer to four-year institutions.
+The California Community Colleges is the largest system of higher education in the nation.
+It is composed of 72 districts and 112 colleges serving 2.1 million students per year.
+Community colleges supply workforce training, basic skills courses in English and math, and prepare students for transfer to four-year colleges and universities.
 The Chancellor’s Office provides leadership, advocacy and support under the direction of the Board of Governors of the California Community Colleges.
-For more information about the community colleges, please visit http://californiacommunitycolleges.cccco.edu/.